Sam Anderson (rugby league): Playing career

 Anderson was voted 2016 Prop of the Year in the Intrust Super Cup competition and was third in the Daily Courier Player of the Year voting.

 He led Redcliffe to the 2016 Minor Premiership.
 They were scheduled to challenge Burleigh Bears for the Major Premiership at Suncorp Stadium on 25 September 2016.

 Redcliffe were unsuccessful going down to Burleigh 26 to 16.

 He was also awarded the Redcliffe Dolphins Player of the Year in 2016.

 Anderson again had a very successful year, being selected in the Queensland Residents team which defeated NSW 36 to 6, and was again named in the Queensland Cup Team of the Year at the QRL Major Awards night, this time in his preferred position at Lock.
 This is his fifth year in a row, representing both States.

-Redcliffe again had an excellent year, finishing second, 1 point behind Minor Premiers PNG Hunters, Sam will lead his team in the Qualifying final to be played in PNG on September 10.
+Redcliffe again had an excellent year, finishing second, 1 point behind Minor Premiers PNG Hunters, Sam will lead his team in the Qualifying final to be played in PNG on 10 September.

 Redcliffe lost 4 to 6 in PNG then were beaten the following week vs Sunshine Coast Falcons 42 to 6.

 He was approached by the French 2nd Division team Toulouse and was set to join the team when it was realized that the eligibility rules for players had changed and he did not qualify.

 He re-signed with Redcliffe for 2018 and again had an excellent year playing in the middle.

-He was chosen to represent Queensland in the State Cup representative team, unfortunately going down 36 to 16 in the Curtain Raiser to State of Origin at Sydney Olympic Stadium.
+He was chosen to represent Queensland in the State Cup representative team, going down 36 to 16 in the Curtain Raiser to State of Origin at Sydney Olympic Stadium.

 This made Anderson the only player to have been capped for 6 consecutive years, 3 for each state.

 Redcliffe went on to win the State title in 2018 vs Easts Tigers 36 to 22 but were beaten in the State Cup Championship 42 to 18 by Canterbury Bulldogs.

 Anderson retired from State Cup football and returned home to Maitland where he Captained the Maitland Pickers to a finals spot in the Newcastle Rugby League competition.
 He had a mixed year with injury costing him 6 games but was again one of the strongest players when on the field.

 He signed for another year at Maitland and hoped for more success in 2020, which he received through a successful Presidents Cup campaign, where Maitland claimed the championship against a mixture of Sydney and New South Wales country clubs.
 Anderson continued on with the Maitland Pickers in 2022, where he is a frequent starter at lock-forward.